 Cara Consilvio is a director and producer of opera, film and theater.
-Her love of the arts began at a very early age.
-Crowned a "LOAA" (lover of all arts) by her friend and frequent collaborator, Greg Emetaz, Cara works in multiple disciplines and thrives in inter-disciplinary projects.
+Crowned a "LOAA" (lover of all arts) by her friend and frequent collaborator, well-known video designer Greg Emetaz, Cara works in multiple disciplines and thrives on interdisciplinary projects.

 Cara brings her extensive performance background and training as a dancer, actor and singer to her work.
 She earned a BA in Dramatic Art and Dance from U.C.
 Berkeley, where she trained in Graham and Cunningham technique with Marnie Wood and Carol Murota.
 As a student, Cara ran an interdisciplinary arts organization called CPAA.
 Under her tenure, CPAA produced workshops, new play and art festivals, and dance/theater productions.
 She pursued advanced acting training with the American Conservatory Theater and Williamstown Theater Festival.
 During her seven years as an actor in NYC, Cara studied acting and improvisation with Michael Howard, Gene Frankel, Kurt Braunohler and Armando Diaz, performing in independent films, theater and dance.
 As a singer, Cara trained in musical theater and opera.
 She studied voice with Bill O'Neill, Mark St. Laurent, Craig Wich and Martina Arroyo, and completed three years of post-baccalaureate studies in vocal performance at SUNY Fredonia.

 Teaching credentials include an adjunct lecturer position at the Boston University Opera Institute in 2014-2015.
 Cara is a co-founder of Hup!
 Productions.
-Her film directing projects include her narrative film short film C.I.T., which has screened at eleven festivals.
-She produced the NEA Opera Honors video tributes, NEA Jazz Masters videos, and the OPERA America New Works Forum videos as well as narrative films, including the award-winning Bowes Academy and an upcoming feature film entitled Camp Wedding.
+Her film directing projects include her narrative short film C.I.T., which has screened at eleven festivals and her upcoming short film Dry.
+As a producer, her films include the award-winning Bowes Academy and an upcoming feature film entitled Camp Wedding.
+She also produced the NEA Opera Honors video tributes, and the NEA Jazz Masters videos and directed promotional videos for the OPERA America New Works Forum and the American Composers Orchestra.